RAPID improvements need to be made to secure and inpatient wards at a Dawlish mental health care centre, inspectors have ruled.

 Inspectors from the Care Quality Commission made unannounced visits to Langdon Hospital following concerns about patient safety and the unit’s leadership.

-The CQC has since taken action to protect people on the wards by issuing a warning notice for Devon Partnership Trust which runs the hospital to focus on making ‘rapid and widespread improvements to ensure safe care and treatment and good management of the service’.
+The CQC has since taken action to protect people on the wards by issuing a warning notice for Devon Partnership Trust which runs the hospital to make ‘rapid and widespread improvements to ensure safe care and treatment and good management of the service’.

 Inspectors identified five areas of concern during the unannounced visits in April and May.

-It found breaches of regulations related to safe care and treatment, person centred care, dignity and respect, staffing and good management of the service.
+They found breaches of regulations related to safe care and treatment, person centred care, dignity and respect, staffing and management.

 Following the inspections, the CQC rated the forensic inpatient or secure wards as requires improvement.

-Devon Partnership Trust was told two submit a plan showing what ‘immediate action’ it was taking in response to concerns at the time of the inspection.
+Devon Partnership Trust was told to submit a plan showing what ‘immediate action’ it was taking in response.

-The warning notice was issued to ‘focus the trust’s attention on making rapid and widespread improvements to ensure safe care and treatment and good management of the service’.
+The warning notice was issued to ‘focus the trust’s attention on making rapid and widespread improvements to ensure safe care and treatment and good management’.

-Since the initial inspection, the CQC has again rated how safe, effective and well-led forensic inpatient or secure wards are as requires improvement.
+Since the initial inspection, the CQC has again rated how safe, effective and well-led forensic inpatient and secure wards are as requires improvement.

-Catherine Campbell, CQC’s deputy director of operations in Devon, said: ‘When we inspected these wards at Langdon Hospital, we found inconsistent care planning and risk management affecting the quality of people’s daily lives and recovery.
+Ms Campbell said: ‘When we inspected these wards, we found inconsistent care planning and risk management affecting the quality of people’s daily lives and recovery.

 ‘Staff were committed to providing good care, but were hindered by gaps in training, unclear guidance, and limited access to resources.